JackDougherty/jack-site/_pages/educ309.md

 Late assignments will receive a 10 percent penalty for every 12 hours overdue, with exceptions granted only for verified medical or family emergencies.
 In this course, unsatisfactory work (below 70%) falls in the D or F range, adequate work (70-79%) in the C range, good work (80-89%) in the B range, and outstanding work (90 to 100%) in the A range.
 Each range is divided into equal thirds for minus (-), regular, and plus (+) letter grades.
 For example, 80 to 83.33% = B-, 83.34 to 86.67 = B, and 86.68 to 89.99 = B+.
 Students are expected to engage in academic honesty in all forms of work for this course.
 You are responsible for understanding and following the Intellectual Honesty policy (around page 20) of the [Trinity Student Handbook](http://www.trincoll.edu/SiteCollectionDocuments/StudentHandbook.pdf).

 Trinity College is committed to creating an inclusive and accessible learning environment consistent with the Americans with Disabilities Act.
 If you have approval for academic accommodations, please notify faculty during the first two weeks of the semester or a minimum of 10 days prior to needing your accommodations.
 Please be sure to meet with me privately to discuss implementation.
 If you do not have approved accommodations, but have a disability requiring academic accommodations, or have questions about applying, please contact Lori Clapis, Coordinator of Accessibility Resources at 860-297-4025 or at Lori.Clapis@trincoll.edu.

-Students with Academic Accommodations: Trinity College complies with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
-If you have a documented disability and require academic accommodations, please schedule a meeting with me during the first two weeks of the semester and bring a copy of your accommodations letter.
-If you do not have a letter, but have questions about applying for academic accommodations, please contact Lori Clapis, Coordinator of Accommodation Resources, at 860-297-4025 or [Lori.Clapis@trincoll.edu](mailto:Lori.Clapis@trincoll.edu).

 Please notify me during the first week of the course if you require any scheduling accommodations for religious observances.